kylevanniekerk/IDSC-4161/README.md

 # IDSC-4161
-The Labs I completed during the course of my course Business Applications in Python
+The Labs I completed during the course Business Applications in Python